 |Auditors||Students enrolling in courses on a non-graded basis, without credit.|

-Students who fail to meet these requirements may appeal to the director of Student Services for an exemption.
+Students who fail to meet these requirements may appeal to the director of Student Affairs for an exemption.
 Particular consideration will be given to applicants on the basis of minority group status, physical or learning disability, U.S. Armed Forces veteran status, age group, incarceration, or economic or educational disadvantage.

 For further information: www.uwc.edu/admissions/